 - Organization of community services for easy use by families

 - Transition to adult health care, work, & independence

 PROGRAM AND SERVICES

-Children with Special Health Needs Community Section promotes family-centered, community-based comprehensive, coordinated care for children and youth with special health care needs from 0-20 years.
+Children and Youth with Special Health Needs Section promotes family-centered, community-based comprehensive, coordinated care for children and youth with special health care needs from 0-20 years.
 This section includes the Children with Special Health Needs Program.

 Early Intervention Section provides early intervention services for children age 0-3 years who are developmentally delayed, biologically at risk, or environmentally at risk.

 Genomics Section promotes the prevention, detection, and treatment of genetic disorders, and provides genetics education for the professional and general community.